Configuration

 The instructions in this page assume that Unbound is already installed.

 The basic configuration which you can use out of the box is shown below.
-To use it, you need to create a file with this config as its content (or copy the config to the default config file which can be found during the installation process).
+To use it, you need to create a file with this configuration as its content (or copy the configuration to the default configuration file which can be found during the installation process).

 server:

-# can be uncommented if you do not need user privilige protection
+# can be uncommented if you do not need user privilege protection

 # username: ""